top of page

 Washroom Breaks

-For those campers requiring a buddy system for washroom breaks, this practice can be maintained ensuring the children know to keep their distance.
+For those campers requiring a buddy system for washroom breaks, this practice can be maintained ensuring the children know how to keep their distance.
 If there is a concern from a DYT leader that campers will not maintain their distance, the floating DYT leader can help for support.
 Signage will be displayed in the washrooms to remind children to wash their hands and DYT leaders will double-check with children upon returning to the group.
 Signage will be provided with text and images.

 American Sign Language and Deaf Culture